 Because all of the data is in real-time, you will be able to optimize your actions as you go along.
 Noticing a campaign that’s not performing as well as you’d like?
 Don’t lose this campaign.
 Alter your creatives or your communications as you go, to boost overall performance.

 Actionable data is also a key advantage of having a platform.
 Because you’re not overwhelmed with masses of unrelatable data, like trackers, you’re able to see clearly which move to make next for maximum impact.
 With a platform, you’ll typically be able to see data in a much clearer way, as you can filter and customize your data. so it’s arranged in your optimal setting.
 This makes it easier to draw links and connections quicker so you can make the most out of your data.

 Correlating spend and impact is also a breeze with a platform, as you can input events into these platforms to see how your data is affected by real life moments.
 Usually you can input brand events, like campaign launches and product releases, but also more significant life events, like COVID-19.
 This allows you to monitor how changes in the real world are impacting your brand performance, so you can plan around these.

-A huge difference between a Brand Tracker and a Brand Management platform is the active nature of a platform.
+A huge difference between a static brand tracker and a Brand Management platform is the active nature of a platform.
 Both in terms of the fact that it’s always-on but also because you can make decisions and see the impact of these decisions in the platform.
-The information from a Brand Tracker would usually be glanced at once and thrown away, whereas a platform isn’t discardable, it’s smart technology that you’ll engage with and see clear positive outcomes from.
+The information from a static tracker would usually be glanced at once and thrown away, whereas a live platform isn’t discardable, it’s smart technology that you’ll engage with and see clear positive outcomes from.